bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 Figure out the smallest state change and test for that first.

+Get better at the actual keyboard shortcut workflow for writing tests in visual studio 2019

 ## Things that will make it harder next time: